afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

 scala> val nonCaseClass = new C
 nonCaseClass: C = C@7e3131c8

-scala> safeStr"Doesn't work if there is a non-case class $nonCaseClass or $onlyString"
+scala> safeStr"Doesn't work if there is a non-case class $nonCaseClass or $string"
 <console>:17: error: unable to find a safe instance for class C. Make sure it is a case class or a type that has safe instance.
                                                           ^
-// And don't cheat by `toString` scala> safeStr"Doesn't work if there is a non-case class ${nonCaseClass.toString} or $onlyString"
+// And don't cheat by `toString` scala> safeStr"Doesn't work if there is a non-case class ${nonCaseClass.toString} or $string"
 <console>:17: error: Identified `toString` being called on the types.
-Make sure the type has a instance of Safe..
+Make sure the type has a instance of Safe.
                                                                         ^
 ```